michaeltoohig/pwa-map-test/README.md

 ## Current task

+Bounding the map is easy but what is the difference between `bounds` and `maxBounds`?

 I now can cache map tiles.
-I need to be able to expire them and perform a staleWhileRevalidate strategy when I pass the expiration date unless we are currently offline then continue using the cache.
-I also need to handle when the cache fills up a clear cache strategy.
+I need to handle when the cache throws quota limit exceeded error.

 ## Map Notes